 Forests, mountains, pristine lakes and rivers, hot springs and waterfalls: this is the West Kootenays.
 The folks who call this place home are farmers, mountaineers, ski bums, young families and retirees, or those seeking ‘off the grid’ lifestyles, all of them friendly to a fault.
 Its towns and small cities are ready and waiting with history, culture and, of course, beer.

 For anyone seeking a break from the mainstream society, the West Kootenays is filled with folks who enjoy a slower pace, away from the hubbub of larger centres.
 Many visitors are tempted to join them once they discover the region’s unique combination of wilderness activities and urban communities.
+Peppered throughout this paradise of mountains, rivers and lakes is a diverse of array of creative, entrepreneurial craft breweries, including a true pioneer and many more recent arrivals.

-Historic Inn and saloon.
-14 craft draught lines, an award-winning menu and great independent music on stage every week.
+Possibly one of the last official saloons remaining from the Gold Rush days - The Flying Steamshovel has an unmatchable atmosphere, 14 craft draught lines, an award-winning menu and great independent music on stage every week.

 With a name that reflects Trail’s historic connection to mining, refining, and smelting, this brewery has a strong community focus.

 Rossland is perched high in the Monashee Mountains.
 The Gold Fever Follies present a live musical theatre show and the Rossland Museum is the site of the LeRoi Gold Mine offering a Geology Centre, display of artifacts and a gold panning attraction.
-Take a self-guided walking tour of historic Nelson and catch the tramway (Streetcar #23) at Lakeside Park.

 Celebrating the culture and history of Nelson and surrounding area.
 Museum, archives and art gallery.